 Quitting smoking, even if you’re already pregnant, can make a big difference in your baby’s life.
 Smoking harms nearly every organ in the body and can cause serious health conditions, including cancer, heart disease, stroke, gum disease and eye diseases that can lead to blindness.
-Pregnancy is great time for you to quit smoking.
+Pregnancy is a great time for you to quit smoking.
 You will feel better and have more energy to go through your pregnancy.
 You will also reduce your risks of future health problems.

 Is smoke during pregnancy so dangerous?

 The answer is YES.
 Women should not smoke before, during or after pregnancy.
 If this is not the case, however, the daily number of cigarettes can be reduced to minimize the risks for both the mother and child.
 It is recommended for women planning pregnancy to stop smoking.
 It is important to examine these effects because smoking before, during and after pregnancy is not an unusual behavior among the general population and can have detrimental health impacts, especially among both mother and child as a result.
 Cigarette smoke contains more than 4,000 chemicals, including at least 60 cancer-causing compounds.

 When you smoke during pregnancy, that toxic brew gets into your bloodstream, your baby’s only source of oxygen and nutrients.
 The most serious complications – including stillbirth, premature delivery, and low birth weight – can be chalked up to the fact that nicotine and carbon monoxide work together to reduce your baby’s supply of oxygen.
 Nicotine chokes off oxygen by narrowing blood vessels throughout your body.
 It’s a little like forcing your baby to breathe through a narrow straw.
 To make matters worse, the red blood cells that carry oxygen start to pick up molecules of carbon monoxide instead.
 That narrow straw doesn’t even hold as much oxygen as it should.